Frame-type options:

 i4x4 (x264) /+parti4x4 (FFmpeg)

 One of H.264's most useful features is the ability to choose among many combinations of inter and intra partitions.
 P-macroblocks can be subdivided into 16x8, 8x16, 8x8, 4x8, 8x4, and 4x4 partitions.
 B-macroblocks can be divided into 16x8, 8x16, and 8x8 partitions.
 I-macroblocks can be divided into 4x4 or 8x8 partitions.
 Analyzing more partition options improves quality at the cost of speed.
 The default is to analyze all partitions except p4x4 (p8x8, i8x8, i4x4, b8x8), since p4x4 is not particularly useful except at high bitrates and lower resolutions.
 Note that i8x8 requires 8x8dct, and is therefore a High Profile-only partition. p8x8 is the most costly, speed-wise, of the partitions, but also gives the most benefit.
-Generally, whenever possible, all partition types except p4x4 should be used.
+Generally, whenever possible, all partition types except p4x4 should be used.- --direct <integer> (x264)

 -directpred <integer> (FFmpeg)